eudaemonia-inc/mayb/README.md

-This is the README.md file for Eudaemonia maybe.
+This is the README.md file for Eudaemonia mayb.

-Maybe is a program along the lines of cat and tee, intended for use in pipelines.
+Mayb is a program along the lines of cat and tee, intended for use in pipelines.
 It does not do anything except wait for input and, if it receives any, invokes another program to process that input.